All local authorities

 Entry requirements

-These policies can limit who is eligible to join the register.
+Policies that can limit who is eligible to join the register.

 Local connection test